hypo69/hypo/docs/gemini/out/en/how_to/src/logger/_examples/header.rst

 -------------------------
 .. code-block:: python

-    # Example demonstrating importing a module from a custom package
+    # Example demonStarting importing a module from a custom package
     from src.logger import logger

     # Example usage of a function from src.utils.string (assuming such a module exists)